Chapter 2: The STAB IN THE BACK German Lie Blaming the Communists and the Jews for Losing WWI

 We’re going to skip the more nuanced reasons for WWI because, for our purposes, what is important is the end of WWI.
 (I highly recommend non-Jewish German Erich Maria Remarque’s novel of WWI – All Quiet on the Western Front – banned by the Nazis in their run-up to WWII – and Remarque’s lesser-known sequel novel The Road Back.)

-For this discussion I am partly relying on the nonfiction book Germany Puts the Clock Back by American newspaper correspondent Edgar Mowrer.
-(I actually have a used copy of the 1937 Penguin reprint with an additional chapter added by Mowrer.)
+For the following discussion I am partly relying on the 1933 nonfiction book Germany Puts the Clock Back by American newspaper correspondent Edgar Mowrer.

 As opposed to WWII where the Allies leveled large areas of Germany, Germany proper was left relatively unscathed in WWI.
 Thus many German people believed the German news reports that Germany was winning the war even though, as pointed out in Remarque’s novel (he served in the German army during WWI), the German army was running out of supplies – both ammunition and food.
 Thus the surrender of Germany on November 11, 1918, came as a shock to much of the German population.

-To be clear, as opposed to WWII, in WWI Germany did not surrender unconditionally.
+To be clear, as opposed to WWII, in WWI Germany (as part of the Central Powers) did not surrender unconditionally to the Allies.
 Instead, Germany signed an armistice, which is considered a conditional surrender.
 Thus Germany agreed to stop fighting based on specific terms set by the Allies.

 The first obstacle to a lasting peace was that Germany’s politicians and military personnel did not want to take responsibility for the defeat.
 Almost immediately this took the form of the STAB IN THE BACK lie – that the Communists and the Jews in Germany stabbed the Germans in the back, causing Germany to lose the war.